 - The possible party or parties who may be at fault

 - Whether statute of limitations laws apply to your case

 Once our case specialist has completed this consultation, our lawyers will meet to discuss your case.
 Soon afterward, we will follow up with you to provide you with recommended next steps.

-When the construction accident attorneys at Slack & Davis are engaged to represent you, we will research the details of the incident more thoroughly for the next few weeks or months, depending on the complexities of your case.
+When the construction accident attorneys at Slack Davis Sanger are engaged to represent you, we will research the details of the incident more thoroughly for the next few weeks or months, depending on the complexities of your case.
 While we can’t generally give you an accurate estimate of how long it will take to reach a settlement at the outset, after completing our more in-depth analysis, we will be better equipped to discuss a more realistic timeline and approach with you.